RalphRuiz96/Save-The-Sea/README.md

 # Stop eating fish, you are taking part in helping bad people invest in businesses where sealife, nature and people are being killed!

-## The list of facts along with references to these facts are listed down below!
+## The list of facts along with references to these facts are listed down below (for those who would like to read fast, just read the list and do not click the links)!

 1. ### Whales, sharks and many other creatures from the sea are dying at an alarming rate, most are close to extinction!
     - [337 Whales dead on shore](https://www.nationalgeographic.com/animals/article/151120-worlds-largest-whale-stranding-sei-chile-animals#:~:text=The%20cause%20of%20the%20massive,sei%20whales%2C%20which%20are%20endangered.)